Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 Selecting a strategy for the target deployment mode doesn't guarantee that you can start the upgrade immediately.
 You must also account for the following factors:

-* During the upgrade process, no changes can be made to the configuration database.
+* During the upgrade process, no changes can be made to the database.
 Until the upgrade is completed:
   * Don't write to the database via the Admin API.
   * Don't operate on the database directly.